 5. We then added the pork shoulder to the grate.

 6. Now you let the smoker work it’s magic.
-I hung out by the pool because I was on vacation and it was a WARM (i.e. 87 degrees) and BEAUTIFUL (i.e. no clouds in the sky) day and I continued adding wood chips as needed and misted the pork from time to time.
+I hung out by the pool because I was on a vacation day and it was a WARM (i.e. 87 degrees) and BEAUTIFUL (i.e. no clouds in the sky) day and I continued adding wood chips as needed and misted the pork from time to time with water.

 Note: After many hours (i.e. 16+ hours) you’d have a shreddable juicy smoked shoulder with a thick black bark.
 However, I prefer to finish the next day in the oven because I don’t have the patience to babysit a smoker overnight; two, I’m able to introduce some liquid goodness by finishing in the oven!
 This is my secret to smokey juicy pulled pork!